 We will use the ultrasound probe to examine your heart's contraction as soon as you stop pedalling.
 The recovery phase after exercise lasts at least six minutes.
-During that time, we will continue to monitor your heart tracing, your blood pressure and how you feel.
+During that time, we will continue to monitor your heart tracing, blood pressure and any symptoms you may have.